 Rice Is Life is on exhibition at the Everson Museum from April 2, 2014 to July 27, 2014.

-Shibata Zeshin (1807-1891) the Japanese artist was a modern alchemist who painted with lacquer.
+Shibata Zeshin (1807-1891) the Japanese artist, was a modern alchemist who painted with lacquer.
 And he was an ardent painter of rice.
 Zeshin revived seikai-ha, which he used for wave forms, an old technique that was so difficult it had not been used for more than one hundred years.
 In his search for a supple medium, Zeshin invented his own technique of lacquer painting that he called urushi-e, using specially treated paper and new recipes for the lacquer.
 To this end, he mixed lacquer with bronze to simulate iron.
 He also experimented until he found a mixture of lacquer and rice starch to approximate the appearance of oil paints.
 Even today, Zeshin technical acumen has not been equaled.
 Lacquer has often been used for works beautiful and gaudy at the same time, whereas Zeshin used it to create delicate images of bell-crickets, violets, and the white sand raked around cedars; traditional elements of Japanese landscape executed in a modern medium.

 The importance of absence as a means to appreciate that which is present has been called by many names but it is a strong presence in Japanese aesthetics.
 Yasunari Kawabata, the first Japanese writer to win the Nobel Prize for Literature, said that his writing was motivated by the search for harmony between humans, nature, and emptiness.

 Kenji Ekuan is his book The Aesthetics of the Japanese Lunchbox ( Cambridge, MIT Press: 2000) makes connections between the humble bento box and modern design.
 Makuouchi bento or intermission lunch originated as portable snacks for theater-goers.
-Its aesthetic is based on the enjoyment of order, with its piquant unification of disparate elements.
-Beauty intentionally concocted from the materials that stimulate human greed requires its own creative etiquette.
+The bento aesthetic is based on the enjoyment of order, with its piquant unification of disparate elements.
+Beauty intentionally concocted from the materials that stimulate human desire requires its own creative etiquette.
 The makeshift intermission lunch is centered around round rice balls.
 The shokudo, or rice paddy lunchbox it the Chinese version, divided into four equal squares for four rice paddies at the different seasons of the year.

 There is also a very modern element of waste avoidance to the Japanese aesthetic, likely rooted in the narrow confines of the archipelago of Japanese islands whose traditional name was Flower Chain Islands.
 Within the confines of the bento box a seemingly infinite variety of color, texture, fragrance, and flavor are arrayed All this beauty was created from an environment that was unfavorable in some respects, as is life for most people.